Aman-Dk/student-course-selector/README.md

 ## Features :
   Authentication, so that only registered admin has access to the app

-  Return the list of students, optionally with pagination
+  Upon Login, displays the list of students, optionally with pagination

-  Display the list of students

   Upon click on the list item, selected courses for that specific student is displayed

+  Also, there is option to choose some new courses for that selected student

 ## Tech Stack : MERN (MongoDb, Express, ReactJs, NodeJs)

 _____________________________________________________________________________________________